Luton Shelton: Vålerenga

 On 24 July 2008, it was announced that Shelton had been sold to Norwegian side Vålerenga, playing in the Tippeligaen, for around £1m (10m kr).
 His contract was to last to the end of the 2011 season.
 Shelton made his debut on 2 August, scoring his side's lone goal in a 1–1 game at home against Fredrikstad FK.
 He was considered an attacking player with a speed advantage: he was the fastest player to run a 40m sprint in the Tippeligaen.
 He played in the 2008 Norwegian Cup, and was one of their top scorers in the 2010 Tippeligaen season with 12 goals.

-Shelton spent the 2009-2010 season on loan to the Danish side Aalborg BK, playing 11 games.
+Shelton spent the 2009–10 season on loan to the Danish side Aalborg BK, playing 11 games.
 He was part of their squad for the 2008–09 UEFA Cup.

 Karabükspor and Volga Nizhny Novgorod

 On 4 August 2011, Shelton was transferred to Karabükspor.
 He played for two years, and chose to retain his jersey number 78 when he moved.

-In 2013, Shelton moved to FC Volga Nizhny Novgorod in Russia.
+In 2013, Shelton moved to Volga Nizhny Novgorod in Russia.
 The club suffered from financial issues during this period, and frequently missed payments to the players.